rkoots/Invi/README.md

 ---

-With Invi, managing your inventory has never been easier.
+With ManufactureHub, managing your supply, demand and inventory has never been easier.
 Get started today and experience a streamlined inventory management process!